VidTu/Ksyxis/SECURITY.md

 If you think the issue you want to report can be considered a "security vulnerability" and should not be disclosed publicly, report it via the "Security" tab on GitHub.
 Please note that this modification is developed free of charge in my free time, so please give me a bit to respond.
-If you can't or don't want to use GitHub Security Tab, please contact me using any (or all) of the following methods (optionally using one of PGP keys listed below):
+If you can't or don't want to use GitHub Security Tab, please contact me using one (or more) of the following methods (optionally using one of PGP keys listed below):

 - Mail: [pig@vidtu.ru](mailto:pig@vidtu.ru)
 - Alt Mail: [imvidtu@proton.me](mailto:imvidtu@proton.me)